 Harrell is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Harrell citizens is a little higher than the average for US cities and towns: 21.72% of adults in Harrell have at least a bachelor's degree.
+The education level of Harrell citizens is substantially higher than the typical US community, as 30.00% of adults in Harrell have at least a bachelor's degree.

-Harrell is an extremely ethnically-diverse town.
+Harrell is a very ethnically-diverse town.
 The people who call Harrell home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Harrell residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Harrell include Irish, German, Scottish, Yugoslavian, and Other West Indian.
+Important ancestries of people in Harrell include German, Irish, Yugoslavian, Other West Indian, and West Indian.

 The most common language spoken in Harrell is English.
 Other important languages spoken here include Italian and Greek.